syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## Configure the HTML tag for enter key

-The RichTextEditor supports preserving the dictation text after its comes with a new paragraph and a new line using `div` Html tag.
+The RichTextEditor supports preserving the dictation text after its comes with a new paragraph and a new line using `div` HTML tag.

 {% tabs %}